Punch Time Cards: What’s the Best Employee Time Tracking Solution to Replace an Old-Fashioned Punch Card System?

 They can connect to an access point such as a door or gate.
 Activating the device enables entry.
 This helps avoid missed punches.
 Employees record entering and leaving a work area.

-Biometrics provide accuracy and security.
-There is no time clock system that is as effective at preventing employee time theft.
+Biometrics provide payroll accuracy and security.
+There is no time clock system that is as effective at preventing employee time fraud.

 Do you have unsupervised onsite employees?
 A biometric time clock can save dramatically on labor costs.